chibisov/backdoc/README.md

 Backdoc is a tool for backbone-like documentation generation.
 Backdoc main goal is to help to generate one page documentation from one markdown source file.

-Resulting html is a solid markup with inline styles.
+Resulting html is a solid markup with inline styles and responsive template.

 After generation you can save result to github-pages or even send html file by email.